What are the Most Popular PLC Programming Languages

 The main function of SFC is only the active parts of the code are executed.
 Due to this, it makes easier to troubleshoot and to change the code if problems occur.

 This is all about different types of PLC programming languages commonly used.
+And you can use those programming languages while developing PLC based on an Automation project.

 What’s your experience working on PLC programming?
 Please share your opinion by comment below.